emarmolsanchez/eMIRNA/README.md

 + Lower length filtering threshold.
 + Upper length filtering threshold.

-We recomend to set 50 nucleotides for lower length threshold, and 150 for the upper, but users can define their own limit thresholds.
+We recommend setting 50 nucleotides as lower length threshold, and 150 for the upper, but users can define their own limit thresholds.

 Example of usage: